German-American Nature-Based Solutions Exchange – GANBASE

 Thanks to a generous grant by the German government, we can cover almost the entire travel costs.

-To stay informed about GANBASE, submit your email here:
+To stay informed about GANBASE and opportunities in 2026, submit your email here:

 The project is supported by the Transatlantic Program of the Federal Republic of Germany, funded by the European Recovery Program (ERP) of the Federal Ministry for Economic Affairs and Climate Action (BMWK).